khaledalhashem/lemp/README.md

-# nginx_custom
+# Lightweight LEMP Stack Built from Source

-Automatically builds a custom nginx from source with pagespeed and other useful modules, adding php7.1.
+Automatically builds a lightweight LEMP stack from source with useful modules.
 Mainly used for static websites.

 Modules
 --------

-- ngx_pagespeed 1.12.34.2-stable
-- fancyindex 0.4.2
-- pcre 8.40
+- nginx-15.1
-- zlib 1.2.11
+- php-7.2
-- openssl 1.1.0f
+- mariadb-10.1

 Installation
 ------------